-The lunar phase is a Full Moon.
-Today we will have 17 hours and 23 minutes of sun.
-The solar transit will be at 13:25 h and the length of time the moon will be visible will be 6 hours and 31 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 14 hours and 1 minutes of sun.
+The solar transit is at 13:28 h and the length of time the moon will be visible will be 9 hours and 1 minutes.

-The tidal coefficient today is 99.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 97 to end the day with a tidal coefficient of 95.
-The tide heights today are 0.4 m, 4.7 m, 0.4 m and 5.0 m.
+The tidal coefficient today is 61 (average).
+At noon the tidal coefficient drops to 56 to end the day with a tidal coefficient of 53.
+The tide heights today are 1.2 m, 4.1 m, 1.4 m and 4.0 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Leverburgh which is of 5.4 m and a minimum height of -0.1 m.

-The solunar fishing calendar in Leverburgh tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Leverburgh tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: